arc2r/book/README.md

 - formatting with _italics_, in the following cases:
     - function name (e.g _st_buffer_)

-- formatting with this ´format´_, in the following cases:
+- formatting with this `format`, in the following cases:
-    - referring to a tool (e.g ´Select by attributes´)
+    - referring to a tool (e.g `Select By Attributes`)